bbompk/ezCleaner/README.md

 - type ',' and '.' to navigate
 - type '?' (shift + /) to temporary delete or 'X' (shift + x) to permanently delete
 - type character specified in `labelMapKey` to change key map to label change
-- output log in terminal and file when quit shows last seen image file index,
+- output log in terminal and file when quit will show the last seen image file index